na-na-hi/renget/archive/iftod.md

 >\>You will never capture an elder dragon with relative ease and question how no one had accomplished it before then
 >\>You will never stare suspiciously at the tranquilized elder, wondering if your eyes are playing tricks on you or did their own peek open for a brief second...

-\>You nearly drop your weapon in shock when a Namielle invades your fight with a Tzitzi, landing perfectly in your shock trap and scaring away the smaller wyvern you had been fighting before the tranquilizers have a chance to take effect.
+%darkgreen%\>You nearly drop your weapon in shock when a Namielle invades your fight with a Tzitzi, landing perfectly in your shock trap and scaring away the smaller wyvern you had been fighting before the tranquilizers have a chance to take effect.
 \>The aquatic Elder Dragon let's out a soft cry as it steps foot in the trap and the electricity paralyzes it, spreading it's wings and tail in distress and grimacing in pain.
 \>The residual cloud of tranquilizer must've had some effect as the monster suddenly curls up on the trap without you even having to swing your longsword.
 \>"Those researchers don't know what they're talking about, you can capture Elder Dragons easy!"
 You say ecstatically, turning to your Palico for a double high-five completely forgetting the Namielle's control over electricity and how every hunter you'd every apprenticed under had drilled into you that traps didn't work on Elder Dragons.
 \>While you're distracted, you don't see the Namielle, who is supposed to be asleep, discreetly glance in your direction.
 \>The Namielle looks over the Hunter hungrily, squirming on the ground in barely-contained excitement.
 \>Unknown to the hunting pair, the monster's dream of being captured and thrown to the whims of a strong human hunter tickles all of it's most tantalizing fantasies sending an illicit shiver running down its spine.
-\>You're too excited celebrating to see the Elder Dragon roll over a little and lift a hindleg to expose it's underbelly and the needy, aching slit nestled there.
+\>You're too excited celebrating to see the Elder Dragon roll over a little and lift a hindleg to expose it's underbelly and the needy, aching slit nestled there.%%

 ===================================